bloodycrayfish/git-presentation/add/README.md

 Open the git terminal in the this folder (add)

-Use the `git status` command to make sure that there are no changes to the project
+Use the `git status` command to make sure that there are no changes to the project.
+You should see "nothing to commit, working tree clean" written in the terminal

 This folder contains a file called hipster.txt